 The FBI has several responsibilities and priorities –

-• Protect civil rights of the U.S citizens
+- Protect the civil rights of US citizens

-• Investigate all forms of corruption
+- Investigate all forms of corruption

-• Track and eliminate transnational organized crime
+- Track and eliminate transnational organized crime

-• Prevent terr*rist attacks and conduct counterterrorism operations in the U.S;
+- Prevent terr*rist attacks and conduct counterterrorism operations in the US

-• Conduct counterintelligence operations against foreign intelligence
+- Conduct counterintelligence operations against foreign intelligence

-• Take action against violent crimes
+- Take action against violent crimes

-• Prevent cybercrimes
+- Prevent cybercrimes

-• Investigate white-collar crime and fraud
+- Investigate white-collar crime and fraud

 Despite being a domestic law enforcement agency, the FBI has a considerable presence outside the U.S. The agency has about 63 offices, also known as ‘legats,’ and 30 sub-offices in cities around the world.
 They allow better coordination with foreign security services and are regulated by the FBI International Operations Division at the U.S headquarters.

-CIA vs FBI: Training Comparision
+CIA vs FBI: Training Comparison

 CIA Training